Humanities and Social Sciences

 • a 'literary CV' (information about any earlier publications, workshops, or other involvement in the world of imaginative writing)

-• proposed reading list as part of the context for your writing during the programme.
+• a proposed reading list as part of the context for your writing during the programme.

-The quality of the writing submitted is particularly important to the selection process.
+The quality of the writing submitted is particularly important to the selection process for the Master of Arts majoring in Creative Writing.

 Master of Museum and Heritage Practice